openvinotoolkit/model_server/docs/deploying_server.md

    ---

-   Using Docker is the recommended way of running OpenVINO Model Server.
-The images are available via DockerHub and RedHat Ecosystem Catalog.
+   Docker is the recommended way to deploy OpenVINO Model Server.
+Pre-built container images are available on Docker Hub and Red Hat Ecosystem Catalog.

    +++